odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

       </DashboardItem>
    </t>

-Note that the above example features two advanced features of Owl: dynamic components, and dynamic props.
+Note that the above example features two advanced features of Owl: dynamic components and dynamic props.

-We currently have two kinds of item components: number cards, with a title and a number, and pie cards, with some label and a pie chart.
+We currently have two kinds of item components: number cards with a title and a number, and pie cards with some label and a pie chart.

-#. create and implement two components: `NumberCard` and `PieChartCard`, with the corresponding props
+#.
+Create and implement two components: `NumberCard` and `PieChartCard`, with the corresponding props.
-#. create a file `dashboard_items.js` in which you define and export a list of items, using `NumberCard`
+#.
+Create a file :file:`dashboard_items.js` in which you define and export a list of items, using `NumberCard`
-   and `PieChartCard` to recreate our current dashboard
+   and `PieChartCard` to recreate our current dashboard.
-#. import that list of items in our `Dashboard` component, add it to the component, and update the template
+#.
+Import that list of items in our `Dashboard` component, add it to the component, and update the template
-   to use a `t-foreach` like shown above
+   to use a `t-foreach` like shown above.

    .. code-block:: js